-• A Scout, such as the Senior Patrol Leader or Den Chief, may be recruited to help color the tags.
-This could also be an adult leader or staff guide assigned to the unit.

-• The Scout, or leader, and the test administrator form a buddy pair.
-All swim classification tests are conducted one-on-one.
+- A Scout, such as the Senior Patrol Leader or Den Chief, may be recruited to help color the tags.
+This could also be an adult leader or staff guide assigned to the unit. - The Scout, or leader, and the test administrator form a buddy pair.

-• The test administrator introduces him or herself to the participant, takes the buddy tag, leads the person aside and first determines which classification the person will likely qualify for.

-• The test administrator should ask if the participant has ever jumped into deep water before.
+All swim classification tests are conducted one-on-one. - The test administrator introduces themself to the participant, takes the buddy tag, leads the person aside and first determines which classification the person will likely qualify for. - The test administrator should ask if the participant has ever jumped into deep water before.
 For those who answer no, the administrator should encourage them to slip into shallow water and cool off.
 They may also be asked to show how well they can swim in shallow water.
 Those not ready for the beginner test should be encouraged to join the camp's learn-to-swim program, which may be tied to Second Class requirements.
-Ideally, they should be introduced to the nonswimmer instructor prior to being shown how to store their tag on the out board.

-• If the participant states that they are comfortable jumping into water over their head, they should be asked additional questions such as: "How far can you swim?"
+Ideally, they should be introduced to the nonswimmer instructor prior to being shown how to store their tag on the out board. - If the participant states that they are comfortable jumping into water over their head, they should be asked additional questions such as: "How far can you swim?"
 "Have you taken the beginner or swimmer test before?"
 "The beginner test is from here to there and back (indicate the course).
 The swimmer test is (explain briefly).
 Which would you like to try?"
 If the Scout provides cues, either verbally or by body language, that they are uncomfortable with the deep-water entry, they may need to slip into either shallow or deep water (holding to the side) to demonstrate that they are ready for the test.

-• Once the Scout and the test administrator agree on which test is appropriate, the Scout should be asked to briefly repeat what they are expected to do.

-• Scouts unsure of their ability may attempt the swimmer test without doing the beginner test first.
-The start of each is similar, so a person unable to go the entire 100 yards without holding to the side or unable to perform an acceptable backstroke is still likely to demonstrate the 50 ft swim with a turn required for the beginner classification.

-• During the test, the Scout should swim parallel to the pool side or pier, ideally within easy reach pole range.
+- Once the Scout and the test administrator agree on which test is appropriate, the Scout should be asked to briefly repeat what they are expected to do. - Scouts unsure of their ability may attempt the swimmer test without doing the beginner test first.
+The start of each is similar, so a person unable to go the entire 100 yards without holding to the side or unable to perform an acceptable backstroke is still likely to demonstrate the 50 ft swim with a turn required for the beginner classification. - During the test, the Scout should swim parallel to the pool side or pier, ideally within easy reach pole range.
 Rescue equipment may be carried by the administrator or placed within easy reach, such as along the side of the water.
 Anyone carrying a pole should be careful not to hit others when moving along the course.
-Assists, if needed, should be quick and discreet.

-• If the Scout does not obtain the classification he or she was expecting, the test administrator should provide encouragement, suggest camp programs that will help with swimming skills, and note that the person can take the test again, just about any time they are at the swimming area, by arrangement with any of the aquatics staff.

-• Once the test is completed, the test administrator should walk with the Scout back to the entrance where a means to color the tag is in place.
+Assists, if needed, should be quick and discreet. - If the Scout does not obtain the classification he or she was expecting, the test administrator should provide encouragement, suggest camp programs that will help with swimming skills, and note that the person can take the test again, just about any time they are at the swimming area, by arrangement with any of the aquatics staff. - Once the test is completed, the test administrator should walk with the Scout back to the entrance where a means to color the tag is in place.
 That might simply be a table with markers to allow the administrator to color the tag.
 It might also be a table staffed by someone else, such as the Senior Patrol Leader or adult unit leader, who does the coloring.
-In any event, the Scout should be told what to do with the tag after it is colored.

-• The test administrator then introduces himself or herself to the next person waiting to take the test.
+In any event, the Scout should be told what to do with the tag after it is colored. - The test administrator then introduces themself to the next person waiting to take the test.

-T. Lining up a group of Scouts above deep water at a pool side or pier and having everyone begin at once, as in the start of a race, is unacceptable even if the group has been screened and lifeguards are present.

-AQUATICS SPECIAL EVENTS